 I have been a Services Coordinator since November 2014 and now cover the Rural Rother, Wealden and Havens area of the county.
 I am married and have four adult children.
 I used to work for a European NGO and as a Children and Families Social Worker.

-I have recently become the Volunteer Manager with the Association.
-I joined in September 2014 as Charity Administrator, later I changed roles to Services Co-ordinator including Computer Help at Home Co-ordinator.
-In my spare time I enjoy gardening, walking, going to the theatre and eating out.
-I have two rescue cats and a stray who comes to eat twice a day!
+I am the Volunteer Manager with the Association.
+I joined the charity in September 2014 as Charity Administrator, later I changed roles to Services Co-ordinator including Computer Help at Home Co-ordinator.
+In my spare time I enjoy gardening, walking, yoga, going to the theatre, travel and eating out.
+I have recently passed my Institute of Learning & Management Level 4 Management qualification.

 I joined the team in June 2015 as Charity Administrator.
 I have previously worked as an administrator for a community education project and an IT tutor.
 I enjoy reading, computers, walking my dog, and knitting.